YoQuieroAyudar/fundraising-API-Interfaces/README.md

 Copy/paste   api.yml in swagger to read/update last API service definition

 # Legal Status
-- Micro Hucha Solidaria is a legal non profit entity in Spain that can collect and redistribute donation.  https://microhuchasolidaria.org/es/
+- Micro Hucha Solidaria is a legal non profit entity in Spain that can collect and redistribute donations.  https://microhuchasolidaria.org/en/api-3/
-- Je Vais Aider is a legal non profit entity in France that can collect and redistribute donation. https://jevaisaider.org/fr
+- Je Vais Aider is a legal non profit entity in France that can collect and redistribute donations. https://jevaisaider.org/fr/api-2/
+- More countries will come.

 # Countries
 - Micro Hucha Solidaria collect and redistribute donations in Spain.